doudz/homeassistant-zigate/Readme.md

 # Polling

-By default, the component will poll the state of any device available on idle (light, relay, etc) every 120sec To disable polling, add `polling: false` in config
+By default, the component will poll the state of any device available on idle (light, relay, etc) every 120sec

+To disable polling, add `polling: false` in config

+You can adjust the polling by setting `scan_interval` in config (default to 120)

 # Upgrade firmware

-You could upgrade the zigate firmware to the latest available release by calling zigate.upgrade_firmware.
+You could upgrade the zigate firmware to the latest available release by calling `zigate.upgrade_firmware`.
-If you're using PiZigate the process is fully automatic If you're using USB ZiGate you have to put zigate in download mode first Always call zigate.stop_zigate before unplugging the USB ZiGate
+- If you're using PiZigate the process is fully automatic
+- If you're using USB ZiGate you have to put zigate in download mode first
+- Always call zigate.stop_zigate before unplugging the USB ZiGate

 # Package